lewagon/data-engineering-setup/WINDOWS.md

 On the last screen of the installer there will be four check boxes.
 Makes sure that the boxes for `Start Google SDK Shell` and `Run gcloud init to configure the Google Cloud CLI` are selected then click **Finish**.
 This should open a new **Command Prompt** window and ask a series of questions like:
 - **Do you want to log in?** - type `y` and hit enter and following the prompts.
 It should open a web-browser to log in to your Google account.
+    - Ensure you _'allow'_ Google Cloud to access different services
 - **Pick cloud project to use** - Select your GCP Project ID that you want to connect with `gcloud`
 - **Select your region and zone** - You can safely enter `n`.
 It's not important at the moment.